Madrid Parks and Gardens - World Guide to Madrid

 Nearest metro station: Lago and Batán

-Madrid Gardens: Jardines del Descubrimiento (Discovery Gardens) - Plaza de Colón
+Jardines del Descubrimiento (Discovery Gardens)

 The Jardines del Descubrimiento was created in the 1970s to commemorate the contribution of Spain in the discovery of the New World.
 One of the main features of the gardens is the 1885 statue of Cristóbal Colón (Christopher Columbus) by Jerónimo Suñol; this 17-metres / 56-feet-high monument was a wedding gift to Alfonso XII from the Spanish nobility.
 The gardens are also the site of four sculptures by Joaquín Vaquero Turcios, which were erected in 1977; three of the statues symbolize the Pinta, the Niña and the Santa María, the ships used in Columbus's journey across the Atlantic in 1492.
 The last monument represents the New World.
 The best viewing point of these structures is from Lake Serrano.
 Below the Jardines del Descubrimiento, the Centro Cultural de la Ville (City Cultural Centre) is found.
 Opened in 1977 it is the site of concerts, exhibitions and theatre performances.